Package 'arcgeocoder'

 category

-A place or address type that can be used to filter results.
-Several values can be used as well as a vector (i.e. c("Cinema", "Museum")), performing one call for each value.
+A place or address type used to filter results.
+Several values can also be supplied as a vector (for example, c("Cinema", "Museum")), which performs one call for each value.
 See Details.

 x